 Placing a child for adoption

 Following the selection of an adoptive family there is preparation of the child, and selected family, prior to the adoption placement.
 A visit plan is developed to allow the adoptive family to learn ways to support the child’s adjustment to their home, and allow the child and new adoptive family to become familiar and comfortable with each other.
 The pre-placement visitation period can last anywhere from a few days to several weeks depending on the age and needs of the child.

 Once the child is placed in an adoptive home, a period of adoption probation begins which lasts minimally six months.
 This is a critical period of adjustment for both the child and adoptive family.
 This period provides time for the family and child to adjust to each other, and begin the process of integration and attachment.

 During the adoption probation period, an adoption worker visits the child and parents to assess the child’s adjustment in the home as well as the family’s need for support.
 The adoption worker monitors the placement, offers support and guidance and will make referrals for appropriate services if necessary.
 Adoptive parents who make use of the knowledge and skills of the adoption worker to openly identify and address any areas of struggle, uncertainty or concerns are most likely to experience successful outcomes.

 Finalizing the adoption

-When the adoption probation has been successful and it is in the best interest of the child to remain with the adoptive family, then the adoption will be presented to the Family Court of Ontario for finalization.
+When the adoption placement has proceed smoothly and it is in the best interest of the child to remain with the adoptive family, then the adoption will be presented to the Family Court of Ontario for finalization.
 The Court will only finalize an adoption if it is satisfied that the adoption is in the child’s best interests.
-Once an adoption order is made it is final and irrevocable
+Once an adoption order is made it is final and irrevocable.